The Art of Teaching

 Enjoy the flexibility of online learning which studies show not only saves you 40-60% of the time required to attend live classes but also enhances retention by 25-60%.

 Comprehensive Course Workbooks

-Newly written by Donna, the manual is an in-depth resource to support both the experiential and theoretical sessions.
+Newly written by Donna, the manual is an in-depth resource of over 200 pages, to support both the experiential and theoretical sessions.
 It is intended to enrich rather than simply repeat material covered in the video sessions.
 The manual provides resources for further study, as well as specific homework challenges for implementing the material into your teaching.

 Qualifies for continuing education credits of professional development